KenCoder/scala-notebook/README.md

 scala-notebook
 ==============

+If you are looking here because you saw my talk proposal at nescala, know that I am working to publish the actual, working Scala Notebook from inside my company, where we've been developing it for the last six months.
+Star the project for updates!

 A more friendly, browser-based interactive Scala prompt (REPL).

 Based on the IPython notebook project, this project will let you interact with Scala in a browser window,